vaughn-taylor/python-playground/README.md

 # 🐍 Python Playground Starter

 ![WIP](https://img.shields.io/badge/🚧-work%20in%20progress-orange)

-This is a modular, developer-friendly Python boilerplate for building Flask web apps with a modern frontend powered by Tailwind CSS v4 and Vite.
-Ideal for experimenting, learning, or starting new Flask-based projects.
+This is a modular, developer-friendly Python boilerplate for building **Flask** web apps with a modern frontend powered by **Tailwind CSS v4** and **Vite**.
+Ideal for experimenting, learning, or kicking off new Flask-based projects with modern styling and dev tools.

 ---